The Cyclades · Milos

 ~20 min to Adamas — you'll want a car

-InsiderIt's built up a steep bay: the cliff villas have the better photograph, the beachfront ones reach the water without the climb — worth knowing which you're booking.
+InsiderIt's built up a steep bay: the cliff villas have the better photograph, the beachfront ones reach the water without the climb, and you should know which you're booking.
 You'll want the car for anything off-property.

 Rates are indicative high-season ranges; confirm current pricing when you book.